 - Encourage infants to breastfeed

 - Treat allergies by staying away from triggers (such as dust).
-Adults and older children may be given allergy medications.
+Adults and older children may be given allergy medicines.

 Most often the fluid will clear on its own.
-You doctor may suggest watching the condition for a while to see if it is getting worse before recommending treatment.
+Your provider may suggest watching the condition for a while to see if it is getting worse before recommending treatment.

-If the fluid is still present after 6 weeks, the doctor may recommend:
+If the fluid is still present after 6 weeks, the provider may recommend: